What Is Xliv In Numbers

 The Historical Context of Roman Numerals

 The Roman numeral system wasn't simply a mathematical convention; it was deeply intertwined with the cultural and historical fabric of the Roman Empire.
-Its longevity speaks volumes about its practicality and its adaptability over centuries.
+Even so, its longevity speaks volumes about its practicality and its adaptability over centuries.
 While its complexity limited its use in complex calculations, its simplicity in representation made it suitable for everyday applications like marking dates on monuments, recording public records, and numbering chapters in books.

-However, the lack of a zero and the inherent complexities in performing arithmetic operations led to its eventual decline in favor of the more efficient Hindu-Arabic system.
+Still, the lack of a zero and the inherent complexities in performing arithmetic operations led to its eventual decline in favor of the more efficient Hindu-Arabic system.
 The positional notation of the Hindu-Arabic system offered greater ease and speed in calculations, facilitating the advancements in mathematics and scientific progress that characterized the later periods.

 Roman Numerals in Modern Usage